 Do you have a bold piece of art or rug in the room that you love?
 Pick out elements of that style and color to build a room around them.
 Kristin Nicholas, the author of Crafting a Patterned Home: Printing, and Stitching Projects to Enliven Every Room, has captured how bold patterns, one-of-a-kind textiles and bright colors can liven up your home without overwhelming your space.

 If your rug has a kilim vibe, consider adding bright geometric accent pillows to your couch.
-If you love your blue-and-white damask drapes, consider rococo-style flower prints and stripes in varying shades of yellow, blue, white and black.
+If you love your blue-and-white damask drapes, consider Rococo-style flower prints and stripes in varying shades of yellow, blue, white and black.

 This is a category that’s often overlooked by consumers, but is a way to add dimension to your pairings.
 Select designs that vary in size, especially if your prints match in theme or color.
 Viewing each design as a test swatch, for example, is a safe way to gauge scale and decide which designs pair well together.
-When choosing a very large-scale print for something like curtains or wallpaper, it’s safe to keep it classic with dots, florals or geometrics, and add in smaller-scale whimsical patterns such as animal prints or fruits on pillows and sheets from Roostery.
+When choosing a very large-scale print for something like curtains or wallpaper, it’s safe to keep it classic with dots, florals or geometrics, and add in smaller-scale whimsical patterns such as animal prints or fruits on pillows and sheets.

 Designers often create coordinating patterns with similar colors and different scales, so if you find something you like, check if the designer has created a collection (located in the Designed Collections section on the left side of any shop) with matching options or simply ask for another colorway.
 Most designers will be happy to oblige!
 To contact a designer, visit their Spoonflower shop, and select the send a message link on the left hand side of the page.
 You will need to be logged into your Spoonflower account to do this.

 The Kielo Wrap Dress by Named Clothing is the perfect opportunity for mixing and matching designs of different scales.
-A larger print like Sparrow Flight on the front of the dress paired with the smaller scale of Painted Hatch Dark Purple for the back in coordinating colors pulls the look together.
+A larger print like Sparrow Flight by micklyn on the front of the dress paired with the smaller scale of Painted Hatch Dark Purple for the back in coordinating colors pulls the look together.

 Are you ready to put your mix-and-match skills to the test?
 Shop the Marketplace (get a head start with our curated themes) and be sure to show us how you’re pairing designs by tagging your photos with #spoonflower!